If quasars form from primordial black holes: Luminosity density evolution

 \subsection{Intermediate mass black holes}

+In the paradigm in which there are only stellar mass black holes and SMBH, intermediate mass black holes (IMBH) are a conundrum.
+They arise naturally from the present PBH hypothesis, however.
+A second issue with IMBH is observational (Greene, Strader, \& Ho 2020).
+The stellar mass, SMBH mass relation becomes sparse at 10$^5$ M$_\odot$.
+This, and the uncertainty around globular cluster nuclei, is most likely an observational selection effect, whose cure is improved adaptive optics, to get close to the nucleus.
+The mass determined for a nuclear black hole is v$^2$r/G, where v is the velocity width of an emission line and r is the distance from the nucleus of the ring of emitting gas.
+The smaller r, the further into IMBH territory the data require the mass derived to be.
 IMBHs remain a puzzle in astrophysics because M $>$ 10$^4$ M$_\odot$ black holes cannot be stellar remnants (Davis \etal 2024), unless perhaps in galaxies earlier than those we can observe, in Population III.
 Formation as PBHs is, however, possible in principle.
 If IMBH are confirmed in galactic or globular cluster nuclei, for example, it would be a further demonstration of a role for PBHs, in addition to the involvement in QSO formation we are discussing here.